Cultural Resources

 Department of Defense Programmatic Memorandum of Agreement for Demolition of World War II Temporary Buildings

-This Programmatic Memorandum of Agreement is among the Department of Defense, the Advisory Council on Historic Preservation, and the National Conference of State Historic Preservation Officers. ย The agreement regards the demolition of World War II temporary buildings. ย Executed โ€“ June 1986; Amended โ€“ May 1, 1991.
-The study World War II Temporary Military Buildings: A Brief History of the Architecture and Planning of Cantonments and Training Stations in the United States published in 1993, documents and describes the most common temporary structures still standing at the time of publication.
+The agreement meets Department of War (DOW) National Historic Preservation Act responsibilities for the demolition of World War II temporary buildings.
+As part of mitigation, the study World War II Temporary Military Buildings: A Brief History of the Architecture and Planning of Cantonments and Training Stations in the United States, published in 1993, documents and describes the most common temporary structures extant at the time of publication.
 The study also provides context to support historic significance assessments of World War II-era temporary structures.
+Executed โ€“ June 1986; Amended โ€“ May 1, 1991.

 Prototype Programmatic Agreements